scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 ### Day 274

 Soylent for lunch today, augmented with some lobster bisque as well.
-Then trivia food for dinner (tasty habanero burger)
+Then trivia food for dinner (tasty habanero burger).

+### Day 275

+No soylent today, traveling today and for the weekend, so I'll likely not have any for a while.
+Instead, I ate a shepherd's pie omelet, homefries, and toast for breakfast, then had spaghetti bolognaisse for lunch.
+Then lastly, I had Wendy's for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/